-As we near the end of 2022, it is impactful to reflect on what we have done well, where we can improve, what more our customers need from us to be a value provider, and how they view our relationship.
-When we begin thinking about the economic headwinds coming our way in 2023, it becomes even more critical to determine our roadmap to growth.
+As you near the end of a quarter or year, it is impactful to reflect on what we have done well, where we can improve, what more our customers need from us to be a value provider, and how they view our relationship.
+When we begin thinking about the economic headwinds coming our way, it becomes even more critical to determine our roadmap to growth.
 A few questions come to mind as we contemplate the best path forward:

 As leaders, what is needed to sustain growth – what combination or percentage of new customer acquisition versus cross-selling in current clients is best?
 How does this translate into the expectations of our teams regarding quota, profitability goals, and other meaningful agreements you will create with your teams?